Skip to content

 Sarah as a child playing a cornett

 Thanks also to Frédéric Ménissier who made a great video recording of our visit to the Abbaye of Rouen.
-You will be able to watch the result on YouTube @materiallyspeakingpodcast nearer the scheduled reopening of Notre Dame, in December 2024.
+Watch out on social media during the re-opening of Notre Dame to see snippets of Volny and Thomas playing the serpent play in Rouen.

 We are very grateful to Brian, David, Mylène, Pascal, Volny and Thomas for giving so generously of their time and sharing their expertise and passion.
 You can learn more about their projects in the following links.